Trees on private property

 Disputes between neighbours

 Overhanging branches, damage from roots and dropped foliage can all contribute to issues between neighbours over trees on private land.
-Learn what your rights and how to resolve a tree dispute at the Dispute Settlement Centre of Victoria.
+Learn what your rights are and how to resolve a tree dispute at the Dispute Settlement Centre of Victoria.